 Hyaline cartilage contains fibers made primarily of type II collagen only.
 Fibrocartilage contains type II collagen but also contains abundant type I collagen.
 Elastic cartilage contains type II collagen and elastic fibers.

-- is ALWAYS completely invested by a fibrous perichondrium.
+- It is ALWAYS completely invested by a fibrous perichondrium.

-- contains a matrix of type I collagen fibers and hyaluronan.
+- It contains a matrix of type I collagen fibers and hyaluronan.

-- is found primarily in the pinna of the ear and the epiglottis.
+- It is found primarily in the pinna of the ear and the epiglottis.

 - ALL of the above.

-all of the statements are TRUE, note that statement C is TRUE: the matrix of fibrocartilage does contain type II collagen and some hyaluronan (of course, there's also a lot of type I collagen, but just because it wasn't mentioned does NOT make the statement incorrect).
+Correct answer 5.
+All of the statements are TRUE.
+Note that statement 3 is TRUE.
+The matrix of fibrocartilage does contain type II collagen and some hyaluronan (of course, there's also a lot of type I collagen (just because type 1 collagen wasn't mentioned does NOT make the statement incorrect).

-Chondroblast - the cell shown is in hyaline cartilage, but it is OVOID and not yet surrounded by a lacuna, so it is a CHONDROBLAST.
+Correct answer 2.
+A chondroblast in hyaline cartilage.
+It is OVOID and not yet surrounded by a lacuna.
+Therefore, it is a CHONDROBLAST.
 Osteogenic progenitors are located in the connective tissue perichondrium.